 51 Things to do in NYC

-Feeling inspired for adventure and fun in the city that never sleeps?
+On the hunt for things to do in NYC?
+You're not alone!
+If you're feeling inspired for adventure and fun in the city that never sleeps, then read on!
 From intriguing American Art exhibits and awesome historic hotels near Grand Central Station to incredible views of the city skyline, the opportunities to discover fun things to do in New York City are endless.
 The more than 60 million visitors who visit this fascinating city filled with history, mystery, and excitement are a testament to the countless reasons to visit NYC.
 With that in mind, we’ve narrowed the list down so you don’t have to.
 Keep reading for our most highly recommended picks or check out things to do just outside NYC!

 The concrete jungle is open year-long to its millions of visitors and offers countless memories to every family, individual, and group that walks its streets.
 If you’re looking for a compiled list of all the fun things to do in NYC just steps outside the best Midtown NYC hotels, well, here it is!
 Take a chunk out of the Big Apple and learn why New York City is always a good idea!